buildcore-io/core/docs/docs/products/dao-management/member/how-to/get-member.md

   - member
 ---

-To get one or multiple members there are multiple way.
+You can use different functions depending on your needs to get one or multiple members.
 This how-to will list and explain them.

-:::tip
+:::tip Live listeners

-All those functions also have a `Live` function which returns an `Observable` you can listen to.
+All those functions also have a `Live` function, which returns an `Observable` you can listen to.
 Just append `Live` to the function name.

 :::
-:::tip
+:::tip Pagination

 Most of the functions have an optional `startAfter` parameter.
-This parameter is used for pagination.
-You can pass for example the `id` of the last member you received to get the next page.
+You can use this parameter for pagination.
+You can pass, for example, the `uid` of the last member you received to get to the next page.

 :::